beginning of content

 Resources and support

-If you feel overwhelmed, or strong emotions mean you feel unsafe, call Lifeline on 13 11 14 — 24 hours a day, 7 days a week.
+If you feel overwhelmed, or have strong emotions and you feel unsafe, call Lifeline on 13 11 14 — 24 hours a day, 7 days a week.

 Speak to a maternal child health nurse